BrownEyes01/Investigate-a-Dataset/README.md

 - Gender?
 - Hospital location?
 - Health condition (Hypertensive, Diabetic)?
 #### After cleaning our data, we explore it programmatically and then answer the questions above to get insights.
-In conclusion, we discovered that most of the factors listed above do not directly impact how and if a patient shows up for their appointment.
+In conclusion, we discovered that most of the factors listed above do not directly impact how and if a patient shows up for their appointment.There were also some limitations noticed.
-</br> There were also some limitations noticed.
-To get mo
+You can read more and check the code out [here](https://github.com/BrownEyes01/Udacity/commit/3768249d7e2e78b543a5fa7067b7e7cc03816763).